learn-co-curriculum/react-flux-actions/README.md

 ```
 The `actionType` property (sometimes also just called `type`) identifies the type
 of action we are dealing with.
 The importance of defining the type will be come
-clearer later, but for now just keep in mind that if the program can't idenitify
+clearer later, but for now just keep in mind that if the program can't identify
 the type of an action it can't know how to respond.
 Then also we have a `payload`
 property.
 As the name suggests, this property holds data, the payload as it were, that is
 being delivered along with the action.
 Not all actions will require a payload,